sebastianchristopher/Java8OCANotes/README.md

 parent.sayParentName(); // -> Parent is Parent
 parent.sayChildName(); // DOES NOT COMPILE -> can't find symbol
 ```
+* **redeclared private methods and hidden static methods use the method belonging to their reference - overridden methods always use the child method** (I *think*)
 ### Creating final methods
 * final methods cannot be overriden
-* the `final` keywords forbids methods from being hidden or overridden
+* the `final` keyword forbids methods from being hidden or overridden (but a `final private` method in the parent class can be redeclared in the child class)
 ### Inheriting variables
 * variables can't be overriden, only hidden
 * to hide a variable, define a variable in the child class with the same name as a variable in the parent class
 * as with hidden methods, if you reference the variable from within the parent class, the variable defined in the parent class is used
-* if referncing from within the child class, the variable defined in the child class is used
+* if referencing from within the child class, the variable defined in the child class is used
 ```java
 public class Parent {
 	public String name = "Parent";